hackclub/hackclub/workshops/login_auth/readme.md

 <img src="https://cloud-8tdv8wfuj.vercel.app/8.png">

-Then you will see some sort of JavaScript code. you need to copy this code and paste it into HTML code before `</body>` tag.
+Then you will see some sort of JavaScript code so don't woory about that, it is the code which contains some keys like API Key, Project key which helps your firebase project to connect to your webpage and for that you need to copy this code and paste it into HTML code before `</body>` tag.

 <img src="https://cloud-nsps2klza.vercel.app/9.png">

-Now you have successfully integrated the firebase to your webpage.
+Now you have successfully integrated the firebase project to your webpage.

-After that you need to add users to database so that they can login, so for that you need to enable email/password authentication in your project's Authentication section, for that you need to click on `Authentication` on the top left `Develop` section.
+After that you need to add existing users so that they can login and for that you need to enable **Email/Password** authentication in your project's Authentication section, for that you need to click on tab `Authentication` on the top left `Develop` section.

 <img src="https://cloud-pnq6xn3gp.vercel.app/10.png">

-So here in Authentication page you'll see options:
+So here in Authentication page you'll see different tabs:
 - Users
 - Sign-in method
 - Templates